 15.7 Provisions which by their nature are intended to survive termination of the Agreement shall continue to apply after the end of the Agreement.
 These provisions among other things form part of articles regarding warranties & indemnification (6), setting-of (9), confidentiality & client data (11), intellectual property rights (12), liability (13), force majeure (14) and applicable law & disputes (17) of these Terms and Conditions, as well as this and the previous paragraph in this Article.

-16.1 This Agreement may not be assigned by either Party without the written consent of the other Party, such consent not to be unreasonably withheld; provided, however, either Party may assign this Agreement to any affiliate of such entity or to any entity acquiring all or substantially all of assets of such entity.
+16.1 This Agreement may not be assigned by either Party without the written consent of the other Party, such consent not to be unreasonably withheld; provided, however, either Party may assign this Agreement without prior notice or permission to any affiliate of such entity or to any entity acquiring all or substantially all of assets of such entity.
 Any prohibited assignment shall be null and void.
 Subject to the foregoing, this Agreement shall be binding upon and shall inure to the benefit of the successors and permitted assigns.

 16.2 CM is entitled to engage affiliates and third parties for the performance of the Agreement.

 17.1 All offers from and Agreements with CM and their performance, as well as these Terms and Conditions are governed exclusively by English law.
 17.2 Any disputes, including those which are only considered as such by one Party, resulting from or connected with the Agreement to which these Terms and Conditions apply or the Terms and Conditions themselves, will – notwithstanding the possibility of appeal – be submitted to the competent courts of England and Wales.

 18.1 Without prejudice to article 18.3, amendments and additions to the Agreement or other notifications only apply if they are agreed in writing and have been signed by the persons authorized for this purpose on behalf of both Parties.
 Any amendment or addition will only apply to the relevant Agreement.